Financial Aid Forms

 - Remedial courses – do not count as either attempted or earned credits.

-- Late posted grades or grade changes – will not change your SAP status.
+- Late posted grades or grade changes – will not automatically change your SAP status.
 You may request that your SAP status be recalculated after you have confirmed with the Registrar that the grade change has been posted to your academic record.